oktadev/okta-blog/_source/_posts/2022-02-28-shopping-app-with-node-minio.md

 ## Do more with Node and MinIO

 We have set up an e-commerce app with node.js, express.js and minio and secured access to the store with the customer hosted Okta Sign-In Widget all within a few minutes.
-We have also learnt how to use the `flow` parameter to bootstrap Okta’s Sign-In Widget for different pages within your application.
+We have also learnt how to use the `flow` parameter to bootstrap Okta's Sign-In Widget for different pages within your application.
 Hope you enjoyed this tutorial.
 Let us know if you have any questions.

 If you'd like to learn more about building web apps with Node.js, you might want to check out these other great posts: